 These Andes Mint cookies have the perfect pairing of chocolate, mint, and sprinkles!
 They are an easy, beautiful, and tasty Christmas cookie to make (and eat!) with your loved ones this Christmas!

 Jump to Recipe

 Have you noticed a groundswell of Christmas cheer coming early this year?
 I think in the negativity of the election season people just NEED something happy so Christmas it is!
 I’ve seen houses fully decorated, lots of Christmas trees going up, Christmas music playing, shopping happening, just lots of good Christmas emotions happening and I LIKE IT.

-The base of the cookies is fudgy and rich, then there is the light coating of sugar, and of course the swirl of melted andes mint.
+The base of the cookies is a fudgy and rich cookie dough, then there is the light coating of sugar, and of course the swirl of melted andes mint.
 These cookies are addicting!
 It’s hard to say no to them…so just say yes.